JulieMontoya/Random_Beeb_Stuff/yson/README.md

 This simply adds another `CMP` instruction to an AND / OR chain without reloading the accumulator between successive comparisons.
-Three bytes of memory and four ticks of the clock in the hand
+Three bytes of memory and four ticks of the clock in the hand, and all that .....

 Be very careful with _ elsewhere!